 A first attempt to align the assembled transcriptomes against the Amoebophrya genomes revealed an unusually high rate of non-canonical splice sites, rendering the use of classical mappers and ab initio gene prediction software unfit for annotating the Amoebophrya genomes.
 We therefore developed an in-house annotation pipeline based on transcriptomes to take into account the non-canonical introns whose splice sites were confirmed by the RNA-seq data.
 Most of the genome comparison analyses described below were performed on repeat-masked sequences using the following tools: RepeatMasker version 3.3.0 (80) to look for known repeats and transposable elements from alveolates included in the RepBase database (81); TRF version 4 (82) for the tandem repeats; DUST (79) for low complexity repeats.
 In parallel, we also performed ab initio detection of repeat patterns with RepeatScout (83).

 In a first approach, the transcriptomes obtained for the life stages of the parasites were mapped onto the respective genome assemblies using the program EST2GENOME (84).
 But, given that EST2GENOME expects canonical GT-AG splicing sites, we explored the possibility of alternative exon-intron boundaries by aligning the transcripts to the genome assemblies with BLAT (≥ 90% sequence identity and ≥85% aligned query length), keeping only the best match per transcript.
 Moreover, 456,355 alveolate proteins downloaded from the UniProtKB (85) databank (9/2014) were aligned to the genome assemblies using BLAT (86).
 Subsequently, we extracted the genomic regions without protein hits and realigned the Uniprot proteins with more permissive parameters using BLAST (87).
 Each significant match was then refined using Genewise (88) in order to refine exon/intron boundaries.
 Given that Genewise settings use a canonical splice site model, these protein alignments were essentially used to find open reading frames (ORFs).
 Alignments of Amoebophrya assembled transcripts and conserved proteins were used as input to Gmove (89), an in-house combiner program, to predict gene models for both A25 and A120 strains.
 Briefly, putative exon and intron boundaries extracted from the alignments were used to build a simplified graph by removing redundancies.
 Then, Gmove extracted all paths from the graph and searched ORFs consistent with the protein alignment evidence.
 Finally, a selection step was made for all candidate genes based on gene structure, where the model with the longest (>100nt) ORF per coding locus was selected.
 Intron-less genes (with ORF < 300 nt in size), as well as overlapping spliced genes were removed.
-We assessed the completeness of our gene prediction approach using the Eukaryote set of the BUSCO database (version 4.0.2, Eukaryotic dataset, (27)) and by remapping RNA-seq reads.
+Completeness of the predicted gene was done using the Eukaryote set of the BUSCO database (version 4.0.2, Eukaryotic dataset, (27)) and by remapping RNA-seq reads.

 Functional annotation